 Severe virus disease problems in California vineyards during the 1950s spurred UC and USDA scientists to develop methods for grape virus disease detection and disease elimination.
 A large collection of disease-tested wine, table, raisin and rootstock grape selections was created which became the foundation for the California Grapevine Registration & Certification (R&C) Program.
 The current Foundation Vineyards of over 100 acres are all established on fumigated soil in isolated locations.
 Vines are inspected and retested regularly by FPS and CDFA.
 FPS is the source of all California Registered or Certified grapevines.
-Today, FPS is the only dedicated grape importation facility in the United States.
 Highly sought-after foreign grape selections are processed through quarantine for the grape and wine industries.
 Testing normally requires two years, but if virus diseases are found, therapy and retesting may take much longer.
-After planting in the Foundation Vineyard, several years may be needed for the vines to produce fruit for professional identity verification.
+The FPS foundation grapevine collection has undergone a process of professional identification using both ampelographic observations and DNA analysis.

 Russell Ranch Foundation Vineyard